YanickT/Soundmachine/README.md

 8. Type `!join` into a chat on the server the bot has access to. -> The bot should join your voice-channel
 9. Open the website.
 The address is given by `<ip of device>:5000` (in local network only)
 10. Tap on any sound and the bot should play it.

+Type `!leave` into the chat before closing your application.
+The bot should then leave the voice-channel.